Current testing methodology is v1.2

 So, already you can see there are 6 x BA drivers focused on different frequency deliveries.
 The 30095 focus on the high end and the 30017 focus on mids and mid-high frequencies.
 The dynamic driver aims to fill in the bottom and any remaining lacking mid frequencies.

 I’d also like to push the mids out a bit more also.
-There are parts where it feels like there is a compression filter or noise-gate just holding the raw sound back a little, holding in some of the frequencies that I’d like to let out.
+There are parts where it feels like there is a compression filter or noise gate just holding the raw sound back a little, holding in some of the frequencies that I’d like to let out.
 Especially on electric guitar tracks.
-Vocals stand out well and sound nice but again, a little help back at times.
+The vocals stand out well and sound nice but again, a little help back at times.

 That all sounded a little negative but it would be easy too easy to just say ‘they sound good’.
 They do, but if you’re releasing this many IEMs I expect some feedback never goes amiss.

 Overall, there is nothing to complain about here.
 They sound good.

 I played some NF, seeing if the bass was really punchy enough and deep enough to make me feel it.
 Experimented with some Too Close to Touch for guitars.
 Kodaline for middle-of-the-road stuff in addition to some X-Ambassadors.
 Dermot Kennedy for some vocals and a little pop background.